 It takes from 1 to 3 billion years for a diamond to fully form 100 miles below the earth’s surface in very specific parts where the combination of temperature and pressure is just right.
-It doesn’t stop there, “diamonds are stuck 100 miles below the earth’s surface unless another set of improbable circumstances bring them to, or close to the surface” tells Mobley.
+It doesn’t stop there, “diamonds are stuck 100 miles below the earth’s surface unless another set of improbable circumstances bring them to, or close to the surface,” tells Mobley.
+Cue elevator music.

 Our precious ancient stones must wait for extremely rare volcanic eruptions to occur at the depth of their formation for them to take a ride up to the surface in rocks called Kimberlite by way of magma, stopping just short of the surface, leaving diamonds just under the surface for us to find.

-Fast-forward to modern day.
-“Even today, with modern technology, diamond cutting is still a blend of art and science” tells Mobley, “Before modern technology even diamonds of 0.01 of 1 carats had to be cut into very simple cuts called 'single cuts' because they were too small to make all of the facets required for a brilliant cut diamond.
+Fast-forward to modern-day.
+“Even today, with modern technology, diamond cutting is still a blend of art and science” tells Mobley, “Before modern technology even diamonds of 0.01 of 1 carat had to be cut into very simple cuts called 'single cuts' because they were too small to make all of the facets required for a brilliant-cut diamond.
 Now diamonds 4 times smaller can be cut with the full 58 facets required for the brilliant cut.”
 What does that mean for you?
 Your diamonds might sparkle a lot more than your grandmother’s jewels—creating amazing looks that were never possible before.

 4. These Cuts Give the Most Bling for Your Buck